watson-developer-cloud/botkit-middleware/examples/multi-bot/README.md

 ### Watson Conversation
 Follow the steps outlined in [this document](https://github.com/watson-developer-cloud/conversation-simple/blob/master/README.md#configuring-the-application-environmnet) and paste your Conversation bot's credentials in the sample `.env` file in the project directory.

-If you don't have a Conversation service instance yet, then follow [these steps](https://github.com/watson-developer-cloud/conversation-simple/blob/master/README.md#before-you-begin) to get started.
+If you don't have a Conversation service instance,  follow [these steps](https://github.com/watson-developer-cloud/conversation-simple/blob/master/README.md#before-you-begin) to get started.

 ### Slack
 Follow the Getting Started section of this [document](https://github.com/howdyai/botkit/blob/master/readme-slack.md) from Botkit.